kubernetes-sigs/aws-load-balancer-controller/docs/deploy/pod_readiness_gate.md

 AWS Load Balancer controller supports [»Pod readiness gates«](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate) to indicate that pod is registered to the ALB/NLB and healthy to receive traffic.
 The controller automatically injects the necessary readiness gate configuration to the pod spec via mutating webhook during pod creation.

 For readiness gate configuration to be injected to the pod spec, you need to apply the label `elbv2.k8s.aws/pod-readiness-gate-inject: enabled` to the pod namespace.
+However, note that this only works with `target-type: ip`, since when using `target-type: instance`, it's the node used as backend, the ALB itself is not aware of pod/podReadiness in such case.

 The pod readiness gate is needed under certain circumstances to achieve full zero downtime rolling deployments.
 Consider the following example: